 My grandparents and mother were educators in an area not terribly interested in education, my grandmother having earned a PhD in education at a time when most Southern women had probably never imagined the option.
 I love my home, but I was happy to leave.
 I graduated high school in 2000, leaving for Washington University in St. Louis to study physics.
 As you can tell, this did not last.
 I left Wash U a philosopher-in-training (with a PNP degree, no less!).
 I was lucky enough to spend a year from ’04-’05 studying philosophy of religion at St. Louis University in the philosophy department.
 I then transferred to Arizona, where I spent 2005-2011 learning from the grandmasters of contemporary political philosophy, including Dave, Tom and Jerry (not that Tom and Jerry).
 Jerry graciously took up the burden of advising me.

 After I finished my PhD, I spent a year in Providence, Rhode Island as a post-doc at Brown University’s Political Theory Project.
-I now live in Bowling Green, OH where I’m an Associate Professor of Philosophy in BGSU’s philosophy department as an Assistant Professor.
-In case you’re interested, and I know you are, here’s my family.
-My wife Alicia and Max, our son, along with our two shih tzus, Rachy (left) and Ruby (right).
+I now live in Bowling Green, OH where I’m an Associate Professor of Philosophy in BGSU’s philosophy department.
+I also direct BGSU’s program in Philosophy, Politics, Economics, and Law (PPEL).